Updated on June 15, 2021

 BBPCU will be the sole entity to operate the BBPS.
 It will set the business standard for the entire system and its participants.
 Furthermore, it will be responsible for necessary operational, technical services besides undertaking clearing and settlement activities.
 The settlement standards established under the BBPCU, with the approval of RBI, have to be adhered to by all the BBPS participants

 The National Payments Corporation of India (NPCI), a government of India undertaking is authorized to act as BBPCU.
-NPCI is the umbrella institution for all retail payment system in the country.
+NPCI is the umbrella institution for all retail payment systems in the country.

 What is the role of BBPOUs in BBPS?